 In 2018, the European Union (EU) introduced significant reform with the General Data Protection Regulation (GDPR) aimed at protecting privacy.
 In the U.S., the California Consumer Privacy Act (CCPA) was passed aligning with GDPR principles to provide individuals more control over their personal data.

 There has been an increasing number of calls for U.S. federal data privacy legislation.
 Some congressional members are working together to propose a plan.
 But unless and until the federal government passes a bill, we anticipate states to step in and draft their own legislation, as is the case with California.

 So far, in 2019, over £330 million in GDPR fines have been issued.
 The French National Data Protection Commission imposed a penalty of £50 million, about $57 million, against Google for not properly disclosing to users how data is collected across its services.
 Marriott International received a £99 million ($123 million) fine resulting from a major security breach where more than 339 million guest records were exposed to hackers and cybercriminals.
 In the same week, British Airways was issued a £183million ($230 million) fine for exposing payment details and personal information of 500,000 customers.

 As information becomes increasingly prolific, organizations face an uphill battle to protect their employees and company.
 And while it will be challenging to balance your organization’s need for data and a person’s right to data privacy, it’s not impossible.

 At Ultimate Software, we’re developing technology to help our customers apply an ethical and compliant approach to data management.
 After all, in an information economy, maintaining people’s trust to safeguard their private data is all of our responsibility.

 This is part one of a three-part series on data privacy and compliance.
-Stay tuned for more insights about how Ultimate is handling this crucial issue and how we’re leveraging data to support “People First” AI technology.
+Stay tuned for more insights about how Ultimate is handling this crucial issue, how UltiPro® Privacy Manager keeps employee data secure and compliant, and how we’re leveraging data to support “People First” AI technology.